drewet/jellyfish/README.md

 Also, to an individual that commented on an arstechnica article about us.
 Yes, we're very early in development for both projects, so sit tight and enjoy the show.

+Heads up:
+- New and upcoming Windows GPU rootkit PoC on the way @ /WIN_JELLY.
+We have some source available for anyone interested.